theupdateframework/taps/tap7.md

 this TAP.
 The conformance tester is in control of the repository specified on the command-line.

-As for running the conformance-tester, the conformance-tester tool accepts a single command-line option that points to the location of a configuration file:
+As for running conformance testing, the conformance tester accepts a single command-line option that points to the location of a configuration file:

 ```Bash